itsmeankeet/JAVA/README.md

   	fields include differnet types of data members and methods include differnt functions which are implemented in our Java 		Program

 - ### 1.3.2.
 Class:
-        -A class acts as a blueprint, defining the structure and behavior of object.
+        - A class acts as a blueprint, defining the structure and behavior of object.
         - It encapsulates data (attributes) and methods (functions) that operate on that data.
-        -Example:
+        - Example:
             class MyClass {
                 // Fields and methods are defined here }